Kernel

 Overview of Linux syscalls

-An overview of the available Linux syscalls, or system calls, that allow processes to communicate with the kernel.
+An overview of the available Linux syscalls, or system calls, that allows communication between user space processes and the Linux kernel.

 Sysctl